vpc-ccg/genion/README.md

 # Genion Snakemake
-We provide a snakemake file to help running genion.
+Additionally, we provide a snakemake file to help running genion.
 * Maps Long reads
 * Downloads the duplication annotation
 * Prepares the Sequence similarity file